mnelson4/yet-another-related-posts-plugin/readme.txt

   * A new [templating feature](http://mitcho.com/blog/projects/yarpp-3-templates/) for custom related posts displays
   * Cleaned up options page
   * New and updated localizations
+* 3.0.1
+  * Bugfix: In some situations before YARPP options were updated, an `include` PHP error was displayed.